£

 Awards are normally made three or four times a year.
 The amount we give each charity is usually between about £500 and £1000, but we are happy to consider larger (or smaller) requests.

-If you wish to apply for an award, please download and complete this application form and email it to Simon Fowler, the charity co-ordinator, at charity@kewvillagemarket.org.
+If you wish to apply for an award, please download and complete this application form and email it to charity@kewvillagemarket.org the charity co-ordinator.

 Other ways KVM can help: